chrkk/rpg_game/README.md

 # Run
 java -cp out rpg.Main

-Or
+# Or
-We'll just make it an executable
+We will just make it an executable

 ```
 ## 👥 Team